12 Agile principles: how an agile approach transforms business processes

 Principle 7: The main measure of progress is a working version of the product

-1. A working, tested product is the key measure of progress.
+1. A working and tested product is the key indicator of progress.

 2. It is used to measure the success of the sprint and the project as a whole.